tungprime/Divisor-graphs/README.md

 1. A construction of $D_n$ using the factorization of $n$.

-2. A construction of $D_n$ using the set partially ordered set $S$ defined in Section 2.1.
+2. A construction of $D_n$ using the partially ordered set $S$ defined in Section 2.1.
+As expected, the code here runs faster as it does not have to deal with factoring large numbers.
+However, it comes with the cost of being less explicit.

 ## Description